 Another time, one of the servants, whose office it was to fill my trough every third day with fresh water, was so careless as to let a huge frog (not perceiving it) slip out of his pail.
-The frog lay concealed till I was put into my boat, but then seeing a resting-place, climbed up, and made it lean so much on one side that I was forced to balance it with all my weight on the other to prevent overturning.
-When the frog was got in, it hopped at once half the length of the boat, and then over my head backwards and forwards.
+The frog lay concealed till I was put into my boat, but then, seeing a resting-place, climbed up, and made it lean so much on one side, that I was forced to balance it with all my weight on the other, to prevent overturning.
+When the frog was got in, it hopped at once half the length of the boat, and then over my head, backward and forward, daubing my face and clothes with its odious slime.
 The largeness of its features made it appear the most deformed animal that can be conceived.
 However, I desired Glumdalclitch to let me deal with it alone.
 I banged it a good while with one of my sculls, and at last forced it to leap out of the boat.